mapsforge/mapsforge/docs/POI.md

 ### Filtered Search

-The API supports POI search inside a specified rectangle or near a given position.
+The API supports POI search inside a specified rectangle or near a given position, also by name.

-You can use category filters that accept all categories added to them.
+You can use category filters that accept the categories added to them.

 ### POI DB Schema